The Legend of Zelda: A Link Between Worlds: Concept and production

-In late 2009, following the completion of The Legend of Zelda: Spirit Tracks for the Nintendo DS, the majority of its development team were assigned to work on Skyward Sword for the Wii.
-Three members of the Spirit Tracks team began working on a new handheld title in the Zelda series for the upcoming Nintendo 3DS console.
+In late 2009, following the completion of Spirit Tracks for the Nintendo DS, the majority of its development team were assigned to work on Skyward Sword for the Wii.
+Three members of the Spirit Tracks team began working on a new handheld Zelda game for the upcoming Nintendo 3DS console.
 Two of the three members working on the new game were Hiromasa Shikata and Shiro Mouri.
-During this early phase, they had not considered developing a sequel to The Legend of Zelda: A Link to the Past; instead they were building a game around the theme of "communication".
+During this early phase, they had not considered developing a sequel to A Link to the Past; instead they were building a game around the theme of "communication".
 Around six months into the project, they presented their concept for the game to series creator Shigeru Miyamoto, who called the idea outdated.
 The three then decided to rethink the concept.

-Shikata proposed the idea of Link having the ability to enter and merge onto walls; this feature would eventually become one of the title's unique gameplay aspects.
+Shikata proposed the idea of Link having the ability to enter and merge onto walls; this feature would eventually become one of the unique gameplay aspects.
 Within a day, Mouri had created an initial prototype to demonstrate the feature, and seeing it in action led to an influx of ideas.
 Link was able to transform from a 3D character to a 2D character by entering walls, and then move smoothly around corners to reach places he previously could not.
 This ability opened up possibilities for creating new puzzles and using new mechanics.
 At this stage in the project, they still considered the game an extension of the DS Zelda games and used the same viewpoint and design of Link from Spirit Tracks.
 Around October 2010, the prototype was presented to Miyamoto, who approved of the new concept.
 However, within two weeks of entering production, core members of the development team were reassigned to work on launch games for Nintendo's Wii U console which was scheduled for release in 2012.
 With the team disbanded, development ceased.